nikita-mospan/ConwayLifeGameJavaFX/README.md

 You may define number of cells in one row/column, colors for life/dead states, size of cell in resources/properties.xml file.

 ## Usage
-When application starts a player chooses initial configuration on the field by clicking on the corresponding cell.
-Player can undo the action by clicking on the cell again.
-When player completes initial configuration, he presses Start button and the cell evolution begins according to the rules defined in https://en.wikipedia.org/wiki/Conway's_Game_of_Life .
+When application starts a user chooses initial configuration on the field by clicking on the corresponding cell.
+User can undo the action by clicking on the cell again.
+When user completes initial configuration, he presses Start button and the cell evolution begins according to the rules defined in https://en.wikipedia.org/wiki/Conway's_Game_of_Life .
 There is an option to press Stop button to freeze current state and then proceed by pressing the Start button again.

 ## Contributing